palantirnet/federated-search-demo/README.md

 3. Rebuild your local CSS and Drupal settings file: `phing build`
 4. Reinstall Drupal 8: `phing install`
 5. Reinstall Drupal 7: `phing install-d7`
+6. Build the `/src` directory and symlink modules there to make development easier: `phing init`
-6. ...
-OR run all phing targets at once: `phing build install install-d7`
+7. ...
+OR run all phing targets at once: `phing build install install-d7 init`

 Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).